Rev0kz/authenticate-pgbouncer/README.md

 ## Authenticate pgbouncer via the auth_query method
 Follow the steps below to create a user to access password on behalf of other users from the postgres database via `auth_query` method who connect to pgpbouncer.

+You need to execute the following query as postgres user.

 ```
 CREATE ROLE pgbouncer LOGIN;
 -- set a password for the user